-This is the most a particular axle can weigh.
-If there are multiple axles, the GAWR of each axle will be provided.
-For motorhomes, in the same location as the certification label described above, there is a vehicle placard in the entry door frame.
-This placard provides tire and loading information.
-In addition, this placard will show the vehicle's seating capacity for people and a statement regarding maximum cargo capacity.
+This is the most particular axle can weigh.
+If there are а multiple the GAWR of will axles, each axle be provided.
+For motorhomes, the location the certification in same as label described above, there is vehicle placard in the entry а frame.
+This door placard provides tire and loading information.
+In addition, this placard will the vehicle's show seating capacity for people and а statement regarding maximum cargo capacity.